taroooyan/bg-wiki/NANO-MANUAL-(kit-assembly).md

 ***
 ***
 ##STEP 03: BATTERY
 This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
 Attention: the battery is encased in a mylar membrane.
 If punctured, the battery can be hazardous.
 Handle carefully!
 The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
 (Do not attempt to reattach a loose wire to the battery.
-Although some say DIY repair is possible, it is not advisable given hazards.)
+Although some say DIY repair is possible, it is not advisable given potential hazards.)
 Charging the new battery full before first use is recommended.
-Only recharge the Lithium Polymer battery inside the Nano or in a correct, special USB recharger.
-Replace a broken battery with same rating.
+(In startup the Nano OLED reports level of battery charge.)
+Recharging is via a cable between the Nano (the mini USB on bottom of the FIO) to a USB on a computer or on a Li-Po battery recharger.
+(When not recharged via a standard computer usb,  the Lithium Polymer battery requires a special, correctly rated, USB recharger.)
+Replace a broken battery with same same rating.
 (The Nano charge circuit may overheat if larger batteries are used.
 The 2000mAh gives over 40 hours of continuous use.)

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/battery_location.jpg)

 * Place the partly assembled Nano face down, i.e. with the backside of the main board facing up.
 Orient it as shown so the red audio connector is at the top and the triple connector is at the bottom.
-* Put a couple of strips of foam tape on the battery as shown, but donʼt peel the exposed side of the tape yet!
+* Place a couple of strips of the double-sided foam tape on the battery as shown on photo.
+Stick one side of tape to the battery, but DO NOT peel the exposed, other (middle plate) side of the tape yet!
 Lay the battery on the main board with the wires extending to the left.
 Place the thin square protective plastic sheet between the battery and the circuit board.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_placement_over_battery.jpg)

 * Test-ﬁt the middle plate, using the black plastic corner standoffs for positioning.
 The iRover should be facing up.
 Make note of the position of the battery.
-* When youʼre sure the battery will be located properly, remove the middle plate, peel the foam tape, and carefully put the middle plate back in place.
+* When youʼre sure the battery will be located properly, remove the middle plate, peel the foam tape, and carefully put the middle plate back in place sticking it to the battery.
 Make sure the thin plastic protective sheet is between the battery and the circuit board.
 Push on the plate gently to get the tape to stick.
-Remove the plate and battery again and make the tape connection secure.
+Remove the taped together plate and battery from over the circuit board and press them together firmly to make the tape connection secure.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_wire_feedthrough.jpg)

 * Thread the wires for the triple connector through the slot in the middle plate.
 Itʼs easier if you give the wires a couple of twists ﬁrst.
 Connect the 3-pin female header/socket to the triple connector on the back of the main board, as described in the “triple connector” step on p.
 16: make sure itʼs oriented so the red wire connects to the positive pin, the black to the negative, and the green in the middle.
 * Thread the battery cable down so it will be easy to connect to the battery port on the FIO.
 But DO NOT connect the battery yet!
+(The Nano power switch is down, off.)

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/back_plate_install.jpg)